Waboom AI

 - A welcoming home page with big cat photos and cards explaining the features

-- A "Name This Cat" button on each image that sends the photo to the Anthropic Claude API using vision to generate a creative name and one-sentence personality
+- A "Name This Cat" button on each image that sends the photo to the Anthropic Claude API using vision to generate a FUNNY, QUIRKY name and a one-sentence personality with character — think absurd puns, ridiculous backstories, comedy wordplay, things that make people actually laugh out loud.
+Not generic ("Whiskers the curious cat"), not boring.
+Be weird, be specific, be brave.

 - A heart/favourite button that saves cats to the browser